Alice Baldridge

 Alice Boarman Baldridge (1874–1961) née Alice Ida Boarman, was an American lawyer and a suffrage leader during the early twentieth century.
 She gave suffragist speeches across the state of Alabama and was Madison County's first female attorney.

 Boarman was born to John Robert Boarman and Cordelia Ida Terrell Boarman in New Orleans, Louisiana on August 21, 1874.
 Her law career spanned 39 years, in which she practiced in Huntsville, Alabama and later in New York, New York.
 She retired in 1957 and returned to Huntsville where she was then buried at Maple Hill Cemetery upon her death at age 87.

 Education

 H. Sophie Newcomb Memorial College

 Alice Baldridge attended H. Sophie Newcomb Memorial College and graduated in 1893.
 The school is now the H. Sophie Newcomb Memorial College Institute merged with Tulane University.
-Newcomb College was the first coordinate college to grant the baccalaureate degree to women in the America, and they were dedicated to providing women with the same quality of education as the men of the Tulane College of Arts and Science.
+Newcomb College was the first coordinate college to grant the baccalaureate degree to women in America, and they were dedicated to providing women with the same quality of education as the men of the Tulane College of Arts and Science.
 During her studies, she was a member of the Louisiana Alpha chapter of Pi Beta Phi sorority, of which she was one of the seven charter members alongside Josephine Craig Wickes, Anna P. Coyle, Isabella B. Coleman Weise, Lottie Fairfax Galleher Blacklock, Elizabeth Henderson Labrot and Mary Given Matthews Mcllhenny.